ykkim0608/hertitude/README.md

       Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

- 5.Command to run the webpage.
+ 5. Command to run the webpage.

    a. move to project folder